Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 1. Assess your stuff.

-This can be anything from clothing to furniture to knick-knacks and so on.
+This is anything from clothing to furniture to knick-knacks and so on.
 Ask yourself:

 Is it useful?